kuvaus/LlamaGPTJ-chat/README.md

   -r N, --remember N    number of chars to remember from start of previous answer (default: 200) -j,   --load_json FNAME
+                        load options instead from json at FNAME (default: empty/no) --load_template   FNAME
-                        load options instead from json at FNAME (default: empty/no) -m FNAME, --model FNAME
+                        load prompt template from a txt file at FNAME (default: empty/no) -m FNAME, --model FNAME
                         model path (current: models/ggml-gpt4all-j.bin)
 ```